All Episodes

 dan friesen

-Yeah, that could be at this point, too.
+Yeah, they could be at this point.

 jordan holmes

-At that point, I bet Eminent Domain was huge on Alex's mind.
+At that point, I bet eminent domain was huge on Alex's mind.

 dan friesen